Powerful Natural Remedies for Seasonal Allergies

 1. Limit exposure to possible allergens (like putting less in the bathtub)

-2. Support a strong healthy immune system (like increasing the size of our bathtub)
+2. Support a strong, healthy immune system (like increasing the size of our bathtub)

-We don’t suffer from many allergies anymore after our time on the GAPS diet, but I still occasionally get hit with an allergy attack from dust after cleaning though (a reason not to clean?
+My kids and I don’t really have seasonal allergies anymore after doing the GAPS diet to strengthen our gut and immune system health.
+However, I still occasionally get hit with an allergy attack from dust after cleaning (a reason not to clean?
 I think yes!).

-These simple natural remedies have been very effective for allergy relief in our family.
-Different people seem to benefit from different remedies depending on certain genetic factors and which allergens you are reacting to, so it might be worth trying more than one of these to see which works best for you.
-Some of the remedies are the same as what I do for sinus infections too.
+We’ve found these simple natural remedies to be very effective for allergy relief.
+Different people seem to benefit from different remedies depending on certain genetic factors and which allergens they react to.
+It might be worth trying more than one of these natural remedies for allergies to see which works best for you.

 1. Apple Cider Vinegar